🔥 Today Only: Save 30% on Premium — Offer Ends Soon! - Upgrade Now!

 Other Topics:

-The chart below shows energy consumption by fuel type and the resulting carbon dioxide emmisions in America.
+The pie charts and table below show information about commuting and vehicle sales in two countries in 2000 and 2010.
 Summarise the information by selecting and reporting the main features, and make comparisons where relevant.

 See All